-Want to use this article to segue into more specific information focusing on the 16 most common forms of cancers that we see here at TermLife2Go.
+We also want to use this article to discuss more specific information focusing on the 16 most common forms of cancers.

 - Your age when first diagnosed with cancer.

 - The type of cancer you were diagnosed with.